-We are currently focusing on the clinical development of MarzAA for Hemophilia A and B and DalcA for Hemophilia B. MarzAA is "Phase 3 ready" and DalcA is currently in Phase 2b.
-Both product candidates have received orphan drug designation in the United States and in the European Union: MarzAA for routine prophylaxis to prevent bleeding episodes in individuals with Hemophilia A and B with inhibitors and DalcA for routine prophylaxis to prevent bleeding episodes for Hemophilia B patients.
-We believe MarzAA may also provide significant on-demand and prophylaxis benefits for other therapeutic areas with high unmet medical needs, such as Factor VII Deficiency, Glanzmann Thrombasthenia, Acquired Hemophilia, and SQ treatment of bleeds in Hemophilia A patients.
+Both MarzAA and DalcA have received orphan drug designation in the U.S. and in the European Union ("E.U."); MarzAA, for routine prophylaxis to prevent bleeding episodes in individuals with Hemophilia A and B with inhibitors, and DalcA, for routine prophylaxis to prevent bleeding episodes for Hemophilia B patients.
+In addition, the U.S. Food and Drug Administration (the "FDA") has granted Fast Track designation for MarzAA for the treatment of episodic bleeding in patients with Hemophilia A or Hemophilia B with inhibitors.
 We control worldwide development, manufacturing and commercialization rights of both MarzAA and DalcA, except for the commercialization rights of DalcA in South Korea.
-We estimate the global market opportunity for MarzAA and DalcA to be approximately \$3.7 billion: \$2.2 billion for the Factor VIIa market and \$1.5 billion for the Factor IX (FIX) market.
+We estimate the global market opportunity for MarzAA and DalcA to be approximately \$4.0 billion: \$2.2 billion for the Factor VIIa market and \$1.8 billion for the Factor IX ("FIX") market.